 - A Page library called “Site Pages” that contains your home page (and all other pages you create)

-In a follow up article I will take a closer look at Microsoft Teams, and how SharePoint and Teams integrate with each other.
+In this follow-up article I take a closer look at Microsoft Teams, and how SharePoint and Teams integrate with each other.